Megan-Aker/wildlife-website/README.md

 3. The images need to have "alt" attributes for screen readers.
 4. The audio should include captions to make the audio more accessible using the tag p.
 There could also be a fall back link to download teh audio file if the user's device can't open the audio file.
 5. There should be a hidden visual label for screen readers using "sr-only" class.
-6. To make the hidden comment keyboard accessible it needs to be a <button> not <div>.
+6. To make the hidden comment keyboard accessible it needs to be a button not div.
 7. The table should have <th scope ="col"> for column headers and a caption for the content.
 8. To make the overall website more accessible, could make a keyboard focus state that ensures all interactive elements have visible focus states.
 For better keyboard navigation, there could be a skip to content link at the top of the nav bar so users can skip repetitive content.